-Piemonte Travel Video: Champagne Sabering (with a wine glass!)
+Travel to Piedmont Italy: Champagne Sabering – with a wine glass!

-If you find yourself venturing through Barolo during a trip to Piemonte make a stop in Serralunga for the fantastic food and splurge on a bottle of champagne (plan on at least 45 euros for your bubbles).
+If you find yourself venturing through Barolo during a trip to Piedmont Italy make a stop in Serralunga for the fantastic food and splurge on a bottle of champagne (plan on at least 45 euros for your bubbles).
 It’s more than just a thirst quencher – it’s pure entertainment!

-Travel Langhe: Piemonte Travel Tour Guides (world’s best in my humble opinion!)
+Travel Langhe: Piedmont Travel Tour Guides (world’s best in my humble opinion!)

-Piemonte Travel App: A must have Piemonte travel guide with Travel Langhe’s favorite wine bars (yes, please!), dining, lodging, wineries and more!
+Piemonte Travel App: A must have Piedmont travel guide with Travel Langhe’s favorite wine bars (yes, please!), dining, lodging, wineries and more!

 Barolo Wine Favorites: